Learn how to guide the discussion to keep your family farm or forestland intact

 Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local Extension office or to the WSU Center for Human Rights.
 Persons with a disability requiring special accommodation can request accommodation 21 days before training at (425) 338-2400.
 If accommodation is not requested in advance, we cannot guarantee availability on-site.

-Class size is limited and pre-paid registration is required.
+Class size is limited and pre-paid registration by March 10 is required.
 Cost is $75 per family/ownership and includes a workbook and dinner for two each evening.
 Additional meals ($30) are available.
 To register, visit TiesToTheLand.eventbrite.com.
-For more information on the course, contact Kate Ryan, firstname.lastname@example.org, (425) 357-6022.
+For more information on the course, contact Kate Ryan, email@example.com, (425) 357-6024.

 Sponsored and hosted by WSU Snohomish County Extension, USDA Risk Management Agency, Snohomish Conservation District, and Moss Adams LLP.